makrai/notes/huckvale20-sleepi-voice.md

-Huckvale, M; Beke, A; Ikushima, M; (2020)
+Prediction of sleepiness ratings from voice by man and machine Huckvale, M; Beke, A; Ikushima, M; (2020)
-Prediction of sleepiness ratings from voice by man and machine Interspeech.2020 pp. 4571-4575
+Huckvale, M; Beke, A; Ikushima, M; (2020) Interspeech.2020 pp. 4571-4575

 # Abstract

-* we look in more detail at the Interspeech 2019 comp paralinguistics challenge on the prediction of sleepiness ratings from speech.
-In this
+* we look in more detail at the Interspeech 2019 comp paralinguistics challenge on the prediction of sleepiness ratings from speech
-  * regression task to predict sleepiness from samples of the Düsseldorf Sleepy Language Corpus (DSLC).
-This challenge was notable because
+  * regression task to predict sleepiness from samples of the Düsseldorf Sleepy Language Corpus (DSLC)
   * the performance of all entrants was uniformly poor, with even the winning system only achieving a correlation of r=0.37.
 We look at
   * whether